mateusgadotti77/Calculator-React-JS/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a development of a basic calculator in React JS.

+The purpose of this development is to training development with the Framework

 ## Available Scripts